XenorInspire/XenorInspire/README.md

 ## Hi there, I'm Xen0r 👋

 ### I'm a student in Cybersecurity !
-I love programming and Linux administration :blush:
+I love programming, Linux administration and R&D in Cybersecurity :blush:

 - I’m a R&D apprentice in Cybersecurity in intership !
 - I’m the [Vice President of the Linux Lab](https://github.com/LinuxLab-ESGI) at ESGI (aka the best lab)